-In our vision system, the image is captured in the RGB color format, and converted to the HSV (Hue, Saturation and Value) color space using OpenCV conversion routines [13].
-For color classification, we use the HSV color space due to its intuitive nature, in particular its ability to separate brightness and chromatic information [14].
+In our vision system, the image is captured in the RGB color format, and converted to the HSV (Hue, Saturation and Value) color space using the appropriate OpenCV conversion routines [12].
+For color classification purposes, we use the HSV color space due to its intuitive nature, and other special characteristics, such as its ability to separate light and chromatic information [13].
 To ensure the short term consistency of the colors in the captured images, and to prevent unwanted abrupt image composition changes due to the camera itself, a fixed set of camera parameters, including for example brightness and exposure, are set in the camera device.
-In some cases, the camera may disconnect and reconnect from the USB bus, such as possibly when the robot falls.
+In some cases the camera may disconnect and reconnect from the USB bus, such as possibly when the robot falls.
 For this situation, the camera image acquisition thread is designed in such a way that it can automatically detect a disconnect event and reconnect to the camera device.

 The vision process nominally acquires camera images at 30 Hz.
-Each captured image is labeled with a timestamp, along with the local robot position and orientation at that time.
-Feature detection routines are applied to each image, in the order field boundary, ball, lines, circle, goal posts, and finally obstacle.
+Each captured image is labelled with a timestamp, along with the local robot position and orientation at that time.
+Feature detection routines are applied to each image. in the order field boundary, ball, lines, circle, goal posts, and finally obstacle.
 Due to the unwanted overhead of transferring images across process boundaries, all image acquisition and processing routines are implemented in a single ROS node, referred to as the vision module.
 The vision module publishes its detections and outputs to suitable ROS topics, which can then be used by other nodes.